 If you regain the ability to make your own decisions, you will again be able to speak on your own behalf.
 You should look at the health care proxy document periodically to make sure your agent is still the person you want to make decisions for you.
 If your preference changes, you can appoint a new agent.

-As long as you give your agent permission, he or she will usually have the flexibility to make most treatment decisions and access any medical records that you would.
+As long as you give your agent permission, they will usually have the flexibility to make most treatment decisions and access any medical records that you would.
 However, you can place restrictions on the power of your health care agent if you specifically state these limits in the document.

 It is critical to appoint someone: